Supervisors: Dr Sue Jones, Dr Kathryn Lord

 Supervisors: Professor Gerry Harmitage and Dr Andrea Capstick

-Dr. Courtney Shaw has worked in health research for 8 years and has an interest in health systems transformation, innovative models of care delivery, patient safety and quality improvement, and collaborative co-designed research approaches.
+Dr. Courtney Genge has worked in health research for 8 years and has an interest in health systems transformation, innovative models of care delivery, patient safety and quality improvement, and collaborative co-designed research approaches.

 In 2018 she completed her PhD at the University of Bradford.
 Her doctoral work was a mixed methods exploratory study identifying opportunities to improve the quality and safety of care provided to people living with cognitive impairments when they access care in the emergency department.